 Source: Wikipedia, 2018-03-15

-As far as I understand, eternal damnation was a controversial issue in the era of the Oxford Movement, and the Rev. C. L. Dodgson (aka Lewis Carroll) objected to the belief in eternal punishment in 1897 in a manuscript.
-The controversy seems not to have ended yet .
+As far as I understand, eternal damnation was a controversial issue in the era of the Oxford Movement, and the Rev. C. L. Dodgson (aka Lewis Carroll) objected to the belief in eternal punishment in 1897, but his article on Eternal Punishment was not published during his lifetime.
+In the article, one of Dodgson’s points is that “αἰών” should be translated as “of indefinite duration”, not as “eternal”.
+(See p.
+52 in Robert D. Sutherland’s Language and Lewis Carroll, 1970.)
+The controversy on eternal punishment seems not to have ended yet .

 Today, “42” mostly is known as an answer to an unknown question.
 That answer had been revealed in a popular travel guide and invented by Douglas Adams as an answer to an unknown question.
 Of course neither Lewis Carroll nor Douglas Adams would have provided us with spoilers which could help us to understand their “42”.
 Holding your readers responsible for their interpretations is much more fun to writers like Adams and Carroll.
 Therefore Adams told us that the “42” just popped up in his mind out of the air when he enjoyed the view of his garden.
 And Carroll told us that the last line “For the Snark was a Boojum, you see!” in The Hunting of the Snark popped up in his mind during a walk near Guilford (incidentally the birthplace of Ford Prefect, and then again not his real birthplace).